terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

 1. Configure a new SSH Jenkins Agent in the Jenkins Master’s Web UI.
 You need the following information:
     - [SSH Agent Jenkins plugin](https://plugins.jenkins.io/ssh-agent/) installed in your Master
     - SSH private key you just generated in the previous step
-    - Passphrase that protects the private key (if you used the `-N ""` option)
+    - Passphrase that protects the private key (the one you used in the `-N` option)
     - Jenkins Agent’s private IP address (usually assigned by your Network Administrator.
 In the provided examples this IP is "172.16.1.6").
 This private IP will be reachable through the VPN connection that you will create later.

 1. Create five individual Git repositories in your Git server (This might be a task delegated to your infrastructure team)